HitoIRL/listen-together-api/README.md

 - [ License ](#license)

 <a name="installation"></a>
-## 1. Installation
+## Installation
-1. Make sure you have Rust and Cargo installed.
-If not, you can <a href="https://rustup.rs/">install it from official website</a>
-2. Clone repository:
+1. Clone repository:
 ```bash
 git clone https://github.com/HitoIRL/listen-together-api
 ```
+2. Make sure you have Rust and Cargo installed.
+If not, you can <a href="https://rustup.rs/">install it from official website</a>
 3. Install dependencies and build project:
 ```bash
 cd listen-together-api